Skip to content

 Resetting Local Cache

-If you need to reset the local databases (Change detection and cache) this command will do so:
+If you need to reset the local databases (See Emulation Databases) this command will do so:

 Command